CarterWoolsey/woodentify/README.md

 In order to expand the dataset I have to work with, I've built a pre-processing pipeline that works through a number of steps to modify and replicate the images in such a way that they'll provide new value to the model.

 1. The images are cropped into square subsets at a certain length/width of pixels, input as a parameter.
-For example a 1000 x 1000 image will be split into 100 subset images if you choose a crop size of 100.
+In my case, each image I processed yielded 300 subcrops
 2. Then these cropped images are rotated 90 degrees, three separate times - this effectively multiplied your cropped image set by 4
-3. Finally, the rotated/cropped images are mirrored, adding an additional 2x multiplier to our image set.
+3. Finally, the rotated/cropped images are mirrored, adding an additional 2x multiplier to our image set

-In the end, you multiply each image in the dataset by 8n, with n being the number of images you can subset the original image into based on the size of the crop.
+In the end, you multiply each image in the dataset by 2400 (300 * 4 * 2).

 Original image                     |  Cropped image :-------------------------:|:-------------------------: